-I piled my kids into the car and we set off on the 90-minute drive to the trailhead.
-This short hike in Virginia was on the way to a campground and not our only destination for the day.
+I piled my kids into the car and we set off for the trailhead.
+This short hike in Virginia was the first of several outdoor activities planned for this day.

 We could not find this kid-friendly hiking trail – because there is no trail named Woodstock Tower Trail.
 Worse, I had no cell reception (thanks, AT&T).

 So, I could not map to the trailhead once in the parking lot.
 Ugh.
 Fortunately, we did make it to the top of the tower, but more on that shortly.